SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Protocols_and_templates/Information_templates/Tutorials/Information_Templates_Tutorial.md

 ## Step 2: Create and configure a new information template

+In this step, you will configure an information template to change the way the parameters from the example element are displayed.

 1. In Cube, select *Apps* in the sidebar and open the *Protocols & Templates* module.

-1. Select *Skyline Generic Virtual Connector* from the list of protocols.
+1. Select *Skyline Generic Virtual Connector* in the list of protocols.

 1. Under *Information Templates*, right-click the default information template and select *New*.

    ![New information template creation](~/user-guide/images/Info_Template_Quick_Tips_img01.png)

-1. Choose a name for the template and select *OK*.
+1. Specify a name for the template and select *OK*.

 1. Change the display name of the parameters *Master Table*, *Column 1*, *Column 2*, *Column 3*, and *Column 4*: